How to hire German employees

 Prepare the job interview

 What else do you have to keep in mind when hiring German staff?
-If Enrico Kretschmar does not know it, it is not worth knowing.
-Kretschmar is the CEO of Gateway to Germany, an agency specialising in recruiting German staff.
-“Working with German staff definitely takes some getting used to.
+Enrico Kretschmar is the CEO of Gateway to Germany, an agency specialising in recruiting German staff, he says: “Working with German staff definitely takes some getting used to.
 It already starts with the job interview.
 In the first interview, candidates will want to know exactly what is expected of them.

 Specialist advice